Inbox

 ]

-You should create Inbox message template as defined in the screenshot below.
-Pay attention to the names of the tags, they should be exactly as names of the fields sent in the API request.
-You can also add your own styles and HTML in the rich message that will be used for the all messages you are going to send.
+You should create an inbox message template as defined in the screenshot below.
+Pay attention to the tag names; they should match the field names sent in the API request.
+You can also add your own styles and HTML in the rich message that will be used for all the messages you are going to send.

 The journey should be triggered by "Core: send personal message" trigger and the "inbox-api" should be set for the "Core: personal message channel", as specified in the screenshot below.